TSS Anglesey (1887)

 TSS Anglesey was a steam turbine cargo vessel operated by the London and North Western Railway from 1888 to 1910.

 History

-She was built by Harland and Wolff for the London and North Western Railway in 1888 and put on the Holyhead – Dublin route.
+She was built by Harland & Wolff for the London and North Western Railway in 1888 and put on the Holyhead – Dublin route.
 She was one of a trio of ships built over four years for this route, all of a similar size.
 The other ships were Olga and Irene.
 On 25 November 1888, a fire broke out whilst she was on a voyage from Dublin to Holyhead.
 Cargo to the value of £2,000 was destroyed.

 She was disposed of in 1910.